Hotels4Teams

 What are the closest hotels to Omega Alpha Academy School?

-The closest hotels to Omega Alpha Academy School are Best Western Douglas Inn & Suites (1.38 mi), Motel 6 Douglas AZ (1.54 mi), and The Block Hotel Bisbee (36.58 mi).
+The closest hotel to Omega Alpha Academy School is Best Western Douglas Inn & Suites (1.38 mi, from $181/night) — a 3-minute drive.
+Other nearby options include Motel 6 Douglas AZ (1.54 mi, from $57/night) and The Block Hotel Bisbee (36.58 mi, from $125/night).
+Best Western Douglas Inn & Suites offers free breakfast, a pool, and a fitness center.
+Motel 6 Douglas AZ offers a pool.

 Which hotels near Omega Alpha Academy School are good for families?

 Several hotels near Omega Alpha Academy School are well-suited for families.
-Best Western Douglas Inn & Suites (1.38 mi) offers suites or connecting rooms, a pool, complimentary breakfast, and on-site laundry.
-Motel 6 Douglas AZ (1.54 mi) offers a pool and on-site laundry.
+Best Western Douglas Inn & Suites (1.38 mi, from $181/night) and Motel 6 Douglas AZ (1.54 mi, from $57/night) both offer a pool and on-site laundry.
+Best Western Douglas Inn & Suites also has suites, connecting rooms, and complimentary breakfast.

 Which hotels near Omega Alpha Academy School are good for team or group travel?

-Yes — Best Western Douglas Inn & Suites (1.38 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Yes — Best Western Douglas Inn & Suites (1.38 mi, from $181/night) offers meeting space, complimentary breakfast, and on-site laundry.

 Are there budget-friendly hotels near Omega Alpha Academy School?